 This was a true wow-moment.
-I always feel so lucky and blessed, when I find a pain point in people’s life that I can solve with a product.
+I always feel so lucky and blessed, when I find a pain point in people’s lives that I can solve with a product.
 After all, this is our goal as product designers, to make people’s life a little bit easier.

 So, the first thing you have to do if you want to prevent a product failure, is to find a real pain you can solve.
 The best pains are the strong ones.
 Many people suffer from them frequently.
 If you can provide a good solution for these, you will win big.

 Do your research and find the pains of your audience.
-You can do interviews, field research, experience sampling, diary studies and many other methods.
+You can do interviews, field research, experience sampling, diary studies, and many other methods.
 We call this product discovery.
 You should do product discovery frequently, even if your product already exists.
 It provides surprising results almost every time.
-Even for audiences you know well.
+Even for audiences, you know well.

 2. Share that pain, you lonely hero